 You may think that this seems counterintuitive, but it is an essential thing when going on a summer hike.
 The emergency shelter provides sun protection, keeps you insulated and dry.
 And it can save your life if you get in a situation where you will need to spend the night on the mountain.

 Packing all of these essentials that we have listed above is a must when you are going on hot-weather hiking.
-Bear in mind that all these things are crucial, especially if you are a beginner when it comes to backpacking.
+Bear in mind that when it comes to backpacking, all these things are crucial, especially if you are a beginner.

 Always be prepared to be surprised, and plan for the worst.
 We hope that this article was helpful and that you will use it as a base from which you will make your own hiking checklist!